frescobaldi/quickly/README.rst

 `Documentation  <https://quick-ly.info/>`_                      •
 `License        <https://www.gnu.org/licenses/gpl-3.0>`_

-The *quickly* python package is able create and manipulate LilyPond music documents.
+The *quickly* python package is able to create and manipulate LilyPond music documents.
 LilyPond documents often use the ``.ly`` extension, hence the name.

 It is currently in an early development stage, but slated to become the